 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The Whipple procedure is a complex surgery to remove cancer located at the “head” of your pancreas.
-This is an important junction point in your digestive system, where several organs meet.
-Cancer in any of these organs can spread to the others.
-So, the Whipple procedure removes the head of your pancreas along with other parts the cancer might spread to.
-These include your:
+The Whipple procedure is a complex surgery to remove pancreatic cancer at the “head” of your pancreas.
+The head is an important point in your digestive system.
+It’s where several organs meet.

 Advertisement